Search Results

 - About me | THE HOPE PROJECT

+We provide information and resources for mental health and suicide.
+You can also message us on the online chat.
+You're never alone, we are here for you.
 Charlotte Mac Hallo, mein Name ist Charlotte Mac und ich bin 16 Jahre alt und komme aus Tipperary, Irland.
 Ich habe diese Website erstellt, da ich seit vielen Jahren mit meiner psychischen Gesundheit zu kämpfen habe und ich weiß, wie es sich anfühlt, allein zu sein, und wie es ist, wenn eine Geisteskrankheit Ihr ganzes Leben einnimmt.
 Ich möchte etwas bewegen und Menschen helfen.
 Diese Website ist ein sicherer Ort für jedermann.
 Es gibt Gruppen und Informationen zu Ressourcen und Diensten für psychische Gesundheit, und wenn Sie oder jemand, den Sie kennen, Probleme hat, gibt es auch Informationen dafür.
 Sie können mich auch per E-Mail oder über die Schaltfläche "LETS CHAT" kontaktieren.
 Du kannst hier du selbst sein und du bist so stark und mutig. -Liebe Charlotte xx

 - Bipolar disorder | The Hope Project